Filing a Wage and Hour Claim - Rhode Island

 - Police officers, firefighters, and rescue service personnel employed by cities and towns

-- Employees of state or political subdivisions of the state who elect through collective bargaining agreements or otherwise to receive comp time instead of overtime
+- State and city employees who elect through collective bargaining agreements or otherwise to receive comp time instead of overtime

-- Employees employed in a bona fide executive, administrative, or professional capacity (defined under state law) and receiving at least $200 per week in salary
+- Executive, administrative, or professional employees receiving at least $200 per week in salary

 - Salaried employees of nonprofit national voluntary health agencies (to whom comp time applies)